sunng87/handlebars-rust/README.md

 This library doesn't attempt to use some macro magic to allow you to write your template within your rust code.
-I admit that it's fun to do that but it doesn't fit real-world use case.
+I admit that it's fun to do that but it doesn't fit real-world use cases.

 #### Limited but essential control structure built-in

-Only essential control directive `if` and `each` were built-in.
-This prevents you to put too much application logic into your template.
+Only essential control directives `if` and `each` are built-in.
+This prevents you from putting too much application logic into your template.

 #### Extensible helper system